 - 5.0% growth

 - FDI Inflow:

 Indonesia is the world’s most populous Muslim-majority democracy.
-Since 1998, when long-standing authoritarian ruler General Suharto stepped down, Indonesia’s nearly 250 million people have enjoyed a widening range of political freedoms, and participation in the political process is high.
-President Susilo Bambang Yudhoyono has tried to address corruption and encourage much-needed foreign investment, but the weak rule of law remains a major impediment to attracting capital.
-As a member of the G-20 and a driving force within the Association of Southeast Asian Nations, Indonesia plays a growing role at the multilateral level.
-The increasingly modern and diversified economy has recovered from the global recession.
+Since 1998, when long-serving authoritarian ruler General Suharto stepped down, Indonesia’s 250 million people have enjoyed a widening range of political freedoms, and participation in the political process is high.
+Joko Widodo, former businessman and governor of Jakarta, won a tight race for the presidency in 2014, pledging to end corruption and promote economic reform.
+Weak rule of law remains a major impediment to attracting capital.
+As a member of the G20 and a driving force within the Association of Southeast Asian Nations, Indonesia plays a growing role at the multilateral level.
+Its increasingly modern and diversified economy has recovered from the 2009 global recession.

 The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden is 11.8 percent of gross domestic income.
-Public spending is 19 percent of GDP, and public debt has fallen to 24 percent of gross domestic output.
-The government has raised subsidized fuel prices to help narrow fiscal shortfalls.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 11.8 percent of total domestic income.
+Government spending amounts to 19.1 percent of GDP, and the budget deficit is below 2 percent of GDP.
+Public debt still equals about 25 percent of total annual domestic output.

-Indonesia’s average tariff rate is only 2.6 percent, but import licensing and quotas further restrict trade.
-Foreign investment in several sectors of the economy requires government approval.
-The financial sector remains stable, and a Financial Services Authority has been formed to improve regulatory efficiency.
-The government has allowed more foreign involvement in the financial sector, although limits remain.
+Indonesia’s average tariff rate is 2.3 percent.
+Non-tariff barriers, including licensing and quotas, further distort trade.
+Numerous state-owned enterprises distort the economy.
+Foreign investment in several sectors of the economy is capped.
+The financial sector remains stable, and a Financial Services Authority has been formed with the stated goal of improving regulatory efficiency in the sector.